 Completed Toddler Chore Chart in Microsoft Word

 Here’s what my chore chart looks like with images.
+Of course, yours may look a bit different, depending on the images you chose.
 Note: I had to re-size images to try to get the rows somewhat even.:

 5) Put some finishing touches on the chart before printing.
 Add a line at the top with your child’s name, widen the columns and center the table on the page, etc.